-- made payable to Georgian Court University - A reasonably complete statement of applicant's reasons for undertaking this program of graduate study.
+- A reasonably complete statement of applicant's reasons for undertaking this program of graduate study.
 An explanation of what factors influenced applicant's decision and how this program will facilitate attainment of applicant's professional goals for the future should be addressed. - Sealed and signed envelopes containing the official transcripts of each undergraduate and graduate institution applicant has attended.
 If the official seal has been broken, the transcript is then considered to be unofficial and cannot be accepted for use toward your application. - Three letters of recommendation written by college professors, deans, supervisors, or other persons engaged in or familiar with the profession for which applicant wishes to prepare.